Israel–Morocco normalization agreement

 The Israel–Morocco normalization agreement is an agreement announced by the United States government on December 10, 2020, in which Israel and Morocco agreed to begin normalizing relations.
-On December 22, 2020, a joint declaration was signed pledging to quickly begin direct flights, promote economic cooperation, reopen liaison offices and move toward "full diplomatic, peaceful and friendly relations."
-Morocco officially recognized Israel in its communication to Israeli Prime Minister Benjamin Netanyahu.
+On December 22, 2020, a joint declaration was signed pledging to begin direct flight, promote economic cooperation, reopen liaison offices and establish full diplomatic relations between the two countries.

 The agreement followed Bahrain, the United Arab Emirates, and Sudan also signing normalization agreements with Israel in September and October 2020.
 Along with Egypt and Jordan, Morocco became the sixth Arab League country to normalize ties with Israel.
 As part of the agreement, the United States agreed to recognize Morocco's annexation of Western Sahara while urging the parties to "negotiate a mutually acceptable solution" using Morocco's autonomy plan as the only framework.

 Background

-Morocco had a large Jewish population of about 250,000 to 350,000 Jews (10% of the population) prior to Israel's establishment in 1948, and hundreds of thousands of Israeli Jews have lineage that traces to Morocco.
-In 2020 the Jewish population in Morocco numbered approximately 2,000.
+Prior to Israel's establishment in 1948, Morocco had a large Jewish population of about 250,000 Jews (10% of the population), and hundreds of thousands of Israeli Jews have lineage that traces to Morocco.

-During the 1973 Yom Kippur War, Moroccan soldiers, of which hundreds of them were killed, formed part of the Arab expeditionary forces supplying Egypt and Syria.
+During the 1973 Yom Kippur War, Moroccan soldiers, roughly 700 of whom were killed, fought Israeli forces in southern Syria as part of the Syrian Army's northern flank.

-The two countries have long had informal ties, establishing low-level diplomatic relations during the 1990s following Israel's interim peace accords with the Palestinians, which were suspended after the start of the Al-Aqsa Intifada in 2000.
-The two countries have maintained informal ties since then, with an estimated 50,000 Israelis traveling to Morocco each year.
+The two countries established low-level diplomatic relations during the 1990s, following Israel's interim peace accords with the Palestinians, which were suspended after the start of the Al-Aqsa Intifada in 2000.
+The two countries have maintained informal ties since then, with an estimated 50,000 Israelis traveling to Morocco each year, although by 2020 the Jewish population in Morocco had decreased to approximately 2,000.

 The agreement was negotiated by a team led by Jared Kushner, a Senior Advisor to the President of the United States, and Avi Berkowitz, a Special Representative for International Negotiations.
 Kushner and Berkowitz had been speaking with the Moroccan government for over two years, suggesting normalization of relations with Israel in exchange for US recognition of Morocco's claim to Western Sahara.
 When Kushner visited Morocco in May 2019, King Mohammed VI raised the issue of US recognition of Western Sahara, emphasizing the importance of this issue to Morocco.

-A main push factor for the deal and Israel's other normalization agreements in 2020 is that it facilitates a united front against Iran to reduce its influence in the region.
+A main push factor for the deal and Israel's other normalization agreements in 2020 was that it facilitated a united front against Iran to reduce its influence in the region.
 Morocco has viewed Iran as a threat, and cut ties with the Iranian government in 2018, accusing it of funding the Western Saharan separatist movement Polisario Front via Hezbollah.

 The agreement followed Bahrain, the United Arab Emirates, and Sudan also signing normalization agreements with Israel in September and October 2020.
-Along with Egypt and Jordan, Morocco became the sixth Arab League country to normalise ties with Israel.
+Along with Egypt and Jordan, Morocco became the sixth Arab League country to normalize ties with Israel.